Danzan-ryū: Today

 There are many other Danzan Ryū and DZR-influenced organizations which have developed over time and are now separated into various schools of thought.
 The most widely known international federations today are the American Jujitsu Institute, Jujitsu America, the American Judo and Jujitsu Federation, and Small Circle Jujitsu.

 The American Jujitsu Institute

-The original Danzan Ryū organization was the American Jujitsu Institute (AJI) founded by Okazaki in 1939.
+The original Danzan Ryū organization was the American Jujitsu Institute (AJI) founded by Prof. Okazaki in 1939.
 The AJI is the oldest martial arts organization in the United States.
 The AJI has continued to the present day, and is currently under the direction of its President, Professor Daniel W. Saragosa and Vice President Sensei Scott Horiuchi.
-Its patronage and sponsorship of the major Danzan Ryu projects over the past two decades have proved crucial to their success.
+Its patronage and sponsorship of the major Danzan Ryu projects over the past two decades have proved crucial to its success.